Every Nearby Energetic Pulsar Is Surrounded by a Region of Inhibited Diffusion: Selected ATNF Pulsars

 \section{Selected ATNF Pulsars}

 In our analysis, we include every pulsar found in the ATNF pulsar catalog~\cite{Manchester:2004bp, ATNF_website} that is within 1.5~kpc of Earth and less than 1~Myr old.
-In Table~\ref{tab: pulsars}, we list the 20 pulsars that individually overproduce the H.E.S.S. $e^+e^-$ in a one-zone diffusion model (Fig.~\ref{fig: pulsars vs HESS}, top panel), together with observations of an inhibited diffusion zone, which can be a supernova remnant (SNR), pulsar wind nebula (PWN) or TeV halo.
+In Table~\ref{tab: pulsars}, we list the 21 pulsars that individually overproduce the H.E.S.S. $e^+e^-$ in a one-zone diffusion model (Fig.~\ref{fig: pulsars vs HESS}, top panel), together with observations of an inhibited diffusion zone, which can be a supernova remnant (SNR), pulsar wind nebula (PWN) or TeV halo.
+For more than half of these sources, a zone of inhibited diffusion has already been discovered.
+Several of these sources where inhibited diffusion has already been measured (J0633+0632, J0736-6304, J0954-5430 and J1741-2054), do not appear to have inhibited diffusion zones when using our model with the ATNF spindown powers (see Fig.~\ref{fig: r0 grid}), indicating that our analysis is conservative as discussed in the main text.
+Furthermore, our analysis predicts strong inhibition around J0940-5428, while no such zone has yet been discovered (see Fig.~\ref{fig: r0 grid}).

+We note that all pulsars considered here are created in core-collapse supernovae, which means that our results are not directly applicable to millisecond pulsars (MSPs).
+None of the pulsars in our selected distance and age ranges are classified as MSPs in the ATNF catalogue.